FtKuBo/MEDOS/README.md

 To compile, link, and run the MEDOS project, follow these steps:

-Linux Environment: Ensure you are using a Linux environment.
+Linux Environment: It is preferred that you use a Linux environment.

 Install Dependencies: Make sure you have the following tools installed: